aiven/aiven-docs/docs/products/dragonfly/howto/connect-go.md

 ## Code

-Create a new file named `main.go` and add the following content, replacing the `DRAGONFLY_URI` placeholder with your Dragonfly instance's connection URI:
+Create a file named `main.go` and add the following content, replacing the `DRAGONFLY_URI` placeholder with your Dragonfly instance's connection URI: